Try Devtron Enterprise!

 Overview

 The Overview section contains the brief information of the application, any added tags, configured external links and deployment details of the particular application.
-In this section, you can also change project of your application and manage tags if you added them while creating application.
+In this section, you can also and if you added them while creating application.

 The following details are provided on the Overview page: